Program Series I

 #7-8 The Life Themes and Life Design Counseling Model for Females in Taiwan

 The purposes of this program were: (1) to realize midlife females' career-life themes through narrative approach; (2) to establish a Life Design Model for mid-life females trough grounded theory.
 The common characteristic of the life themes shaped by these females is that they are willing to accept frustrations encountered.
 The courage to accept these frustrations might come from family/partner support.
 In the meanwhile, successful experiences/achievement might also be sources of life energy.
-The LDCM included five steps.
+The LDCM included five steps we called it RAISE-up model.

 HsiuLan Shelley Tien, National Taiwan Normal University